 Since we build the environment from the ground up, these can get quite elaborate.
 They are designed to match the exact fit of the tables utilized, colors, and wedding atmosphere to a tee and are completely customized to compliment the cake with, again, custom made linens or a range of curated display pieces from our collection.
 We also have an extensive range of serving pieces, including full collections of antique silver, gold, glass, apothecary, and crystal pieces, as well as contemporary and sleek ones.
 If we don’t have it, we will scour for it.
 Your imagination is the limit.
 In order to keep everything as cohesive as possible, the dessert menu, cake flavors, and visuals are all coordinated together.
 There are labels or menus made for all the items.
 Any and all symbolic touches are incorporated as best we can.
 Custom lighting and builds are often included to suit the concept, as well as lots of candlelight.

-In the past, we have always provided our own fresh florals, because we hand pick them directly from the wholesaler to ensure every color and shape of the flower will compliment the sugar flowers used and overall tablescape.
+In the past, we have always provided our own fresh florals, because we hand pick them directly from the wholesaler to ensure every color and shape of the flower will compliment the sugar flowers used and overall table.
 A color or change in type of flower will alter the overall look in your meticulously created area, so we do not take this risk.
 For starters, we receive a final list of color and flower types from the bride via the florist.
 If they are in the same area/state, we are often getting most, if not all, of the florals from the same wholesaler.
 It is easy to inquire with the wholesaler to determine what they have ordered for the same wedding.
 We are also open to potentially working with your florist for smaller portions if we are able to manage the organization and planning for this area.
 However, if I can execute my own flower ordering on our end, I can assure a compliment to the cake in this area.

 The reason we provide our own floral arrangements is that in the event that the florist, for some reason, drops the ball and decides to get the airbrush coloring out, unbeknownst to the rest of us, I know your cake area is safe and closer to the image arrangement and color inspiration we were given and what you wanted.
 So, at least you’ll have that area closer to your original vision, and even with such florist’s liberties, they’ve always matched extremely well for the overall event.
 If everyone is on board, you should have no issues.
 You just don’t want something that, potentially, is slightly different, than what I would have chosen arrangement or otherwise, directly in that area next to the cake and sugar flowers.